 This is a problem that was created by manufacturers.
 Rodent damage was rather uncommon in the early 80s and older.
-In the late 80s, the manufactures went to biodegradable insulation, they used soy as a base, turns out rodents love it.
+In the late 80s, the manufacturers went to biodegradable insulation, they used soy as a base, turns out rodents love it.
 Later they developed formulas that were designed to stop the problem.
 It somewhat did but it created a new problem, sensitivity to heat, more on that below.
 Although it looks bad, rodents usually do not chew on the connector housing, and that is what we must have, or be able to recondition if we are to restore the harness.

-The second generation of biodegradable insulation harness was very sensitive to heat.
+The second generation of biodegradable insulation harnesses was very sensitive to heat.
 Because of this, the majority of our customers are in higher heat areas.
 You can pull the insulation off the wire by running it between your fingers.
 Check back for a video of this coming soon.

 Use the contact form to send us feedback or questions, we would love to hear what you think.
 Be sure to check back for more info and tips in the future.